MaartenGr/KeyBERT/README.md

 keywords = model.extract_keywords(doc)
 ```

-You can set `keyphrase_length` to set the length of the resulting keyphras:
+You can set `keyphrase_length` to set the length of the resulting keywords/keyphrases:

 ```python
 >>> model.extract_keywords(doc, keyphrase_length=1, stop_words=None)